mjmaher987/TelegramBot-Hamyar/README.md

     - Subscribe for events to recieve reminders
     - Subscribe for special topics (articles, video clips, notes, ...) so that the bot will send them that special posts.
 (Beta version)

+## Server
+Firstly it was located on Pythonanywhere, but due to some issues and limitations, we moved onto DigitalOcean.

 ## To Do
 - [x] Developing Admin pannel
     - [x] Feedbacks: Connecting to the MySQL database and fetch data from coressponding table to show the admins